chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 > **CAVERN, NOMAD CAMP, TAIL - NIGHT (PRESENT)**

 - Raya collects her items back from each disabled nomad, packing them and readying to leave.
 "You'll be back to normal by sunrise.
 Sorry for the inconvenience."
-	- The nomads try to chase after her, but they are lethargic, like zombies.
+	- The nomads try to chase after her, but they are lethargic, zombie-like.

 > **NOMAD CAMP, TAIL**

 - She exits the cavern and climbs up onto Tuk-tuk, surveying the map…
 - Suddenly, a purple tendril breaks out from the ground and wraps around her foot.
 A Druun.
 - Raya swings her whip-sword, the blade now glowing and infused with Heart's Gem shard.
 It effortlessly tears through the Druun, compared to the ineffective simple weapons before.
-- She fights a few, easily with the Gem-fused weapon.
+- She fights a few more, easily with the Gem-fused weapon.
 	- Tuk-Tuk kicks some butt too — he’s a steady tank.
 - There are some purple glows that come out from the cavern: glows that meant someone was being petrified.